XanderBert/VulkanPlayground/README.md

 ## Some Features
-- Lua Script Support (Removed for now)
-- Runtime Shader Creation
-- Runtime Shader Compiling
+- Hot Shader Reloading
-- Runtime Shader Changes watcher thread -> automatically compiles the changed shader in runtime
 - PBR Material System (Channel and non channel packed)
 - Runtime GLTF/Obj Model Loading
-- Runtime Texture Loading/Swapping
+- Runtime Texture Loading/Swapping (including .ktx textures)
-- .ktx Texture Loading
+- Compute Shaders
+- Compute SSAO
+- Linux & Windows Support

-## What do i want to get out of this project?
+## What did i want to get out of this project?
 First of all i want to setup a working runtime shader editor and abstract vulkan.

-I would like to have support for multiple Shader languages.
-The first one on the list is Slang (next to GLSL).
+This project got out of hand.
+It is/will be my shader editor to quickly prototype and test Graphics Programming Techniques

 ![HotShaderReload](HotShaderReload.gif)

 TODO:
-- Rework Render System to have better material instancing
-- Shadow Mapping
-- Deferred Rendering
+- Bindless Rendering [Working on this at the moment]
 - Object Picking for Object Manipulation
-- Scene Graph
-- Scene Serialization
-- Scene Deserialization
+- Frame Graph's
-- Make 2 types of Descriptor Allocators (Each Frame (Dynamic Descriptor Sets) and One Time (Static Descriptor Sets))